vim-scripts/Python-mode-klen/README.rst

 - Python documentation
 - Run python code
 - Go to definition
-- Powerfull customization
+- Powerful customization
 - And more...

-See screencast here: http://t.co/3b0bzeXA (sory for quality, this my first screencasting)
+See screencast here: http://t.co/3b0bzeXA (sorry for quality, this my first screencast)

 Requirements